 Enrolment and Course Fees:

-You can enrol on the full time programme at any time and places are offered on a first come, first served basis.
-The course fee for the 2018 programme is $22400 if paid in full prior to the start of the course.
-As places on the full time programme are strictly limited, on the acceptance of your application a non–refundable registration fee of $350 with your completed application form is payable to reserve a place.
-A 10% deposit of the full course fee is payable on 1st December 2018.
+You can make an application to attend the Furniture Makers’ Programme at any time and places are offered on a first come, first served basis.
+The course fee for the 2019 programme is $24950.
+As places on the programme are strictly limited, on the acceptance of your application a non–refundable registration fee of $350 is payable to reserve your place until the 25% deposit of the full course fee is payable on 1st December 2018.
 The full balance of the course fee is payable on 1st February 2019.

 Term by Term Enrolment:

 Students may be able to enrol for individual terms and/or courses within the full time programme.
 Students who have not previously attended an introductory / beginners course here prior to enrolling in more advanced courses within the full time programme will need to discuss with us their skill level and experience.
-However, please note that priority is given to those students completing all four terms.
+However, please note that priority is always given to those students completing all four terms.